ten7/hosting-drupal-on-kubernetes/lab01_interactingWithK8s.md

 https://hub.docker.com/editions/community/docker-ce-desktop-windows
 ```
 2. Click **Get Docker**.
-3. Run the installer, follow on-screen instructions.
+3. Run the installer, following on-screen instructions.

 For Linux, typically you must install Docker and kubectl separately using your distribution's default package manager.
 Consult your distribution's documentation for instructions.

 ## Create hosting provider account or login

-Kubernetes is **not** a product which creates clusters, it acts as the cluster orchestrator once installed and configured.
+Kubernetes is **not** a product which creates clusters; it acts as the cluster orchestrator once installed and configured.
 While k8s is an open source product which can be self-hosted, you may wish to "outsource" that work to a Kubernetes-centric hosting provider.

 This lab assumes we will be using DigitalOcean, although any Kubernetes hosting provider should work.

 1. If so directed, use your instructor's provided login link for this class.
-2. If not, navigate to `http://digitalocean.com` and follow on-screen instructions to login or create an account.
+2. If not, navigate to `http://digitalocean.com` and follow on-screen instructions to log in or create an account.

 ## Configure the cluster version and location

 Many hosting providers will allow you to create k8s clusters using an API.
-This is considered best practice for highly-automated, git-driven environments.
+This is considered best practice for highly automated, git-driven environments.
 For this class, however, we'll use the hosting provider's web portal to create the cluster using the UI.

 1. Using a web browser, navigate to DigitalOcean's web portal:
 ```